 Anyone smell a rat??
-I'll bet Thoth Hermes does with that beak.
+I bet Thoth Hermes did with that beak.
 Anyhow, another chief planner of.....sorry, after the disasters was Robert Hooke, 'He was at one time simultaneously the curator of experiments of the Royal Society & a member of its council, Gresham Professor of Geometry & a Surveyor to the City of London after the Great Fire of London, in which capacity he appears to have performed more than half of all the surveys after the fire.
 He was also an important architect of his time'.

 Like Hooke, Diarists Samuel Pepys, John Evelyn & Sir Christopher Wren were members of the Royal Society.
 The following excerpt is taken from my